 - 7. Close the CPU aircraft cabin air supply valve. - 8.
 Fully open the CPU air control valve (full counter-clockwise position). - 9.
-Turn power "ON" to CPU. - 10.
-Slowly open the aircraft cabin air supply valve. - a.
+Turn power "ON" to CPU. - a.
 The CPU rate of climb gauge will start reading (on most aircraft) showing air is going into the aircraft. - b.
 The rate of climb gauge indicates an INCREASE in pressure when the needle moves in the down direction (counter-clockwise). - c.
-Check and correct any leaks in the air supply hose connections between CPU and aircraft as these will contribute to the aircraft leakage rate and give erroneous readings. - 11.
+Check and correct any leaks in the air supply hose connections between CPU and aircraft as these will contribute to the aircraft leakage rate and give erroneous readings. - 10.
 Increase aircraft cabin pressure, read off the CPU panel, by turning the CPU air control valve clockwise.
 The cabin rate of climb gauge will respond directly with the turning of this valve.

-- Damage to the aircraft instrumentation is possible. - DO NOT exceed aircraft manufacturer's rate of climb specification. - 12.
-As the aircraft cabin pressure approaches the required level, gradually open the Airflow Control Valve so that at the required pressure level, the rate of climb reads zero (0). - 13.
+- Damage to the aircraft instrumentation is possible.
+Do NOT exceed aircraft manufacturer's rate of climb specification. - 11.
+As the aircraft cabin pressure approaches the required level, gradually open the Airflow Control Valve so that at the - required pressure level, the rate of climb reads zero (0). - 12.
+Slowly open the aircraft cabin air supply valve. - 13.
 With the rate of climb gauges stabilized at zero (0), the following tasks must be performed in rapid succession: - a.
 Close the aircraft cabin air supply valve. - b.
 Start the stop watch. - c.
 Shut off the CPU. - d.
-Record the elapsed time rate between the two specified pressure levels.

-14. After the data has been obtained, bleed off the aircraft cabin pressure to zero (0).

-NOTES: 1.
-If the bleed off rate is low, open the supply valve slightly to increase bleed off rate, however, do not exceed rate of descent limits.

-- 2. The rate of climb gauge shows DECREASE in cabin pressure when the needle moves in the UP direction, (clockwise). - 15.
-Ensure all cabin pressure is bled off.
+Record the elapsed time rate between the two specified pressure levels. - 14.
+After the data has been obtained, bleed off the aircraft cabin pressure to zero (0). - NOTES: 1.
+If the bleed off rate is low, open the supply valve slightly to increase bleed off rate, however, do not exceed rate of descent limits. - 2.
+The rate of climb gauge shows DECREASE in cabin pressure when the needle moves in the UP direction, (clockwise).